 7.8.3.1 Producing spatial map

 Figure 7.8.3.1-1 depicts the procedure for producing a spatial map.
 For the request from the spatial map requestor (VAL server or SEAL LM client), the service is provided by SEAL LM server.
+A spatial map can be structured in layers where each layer signifies a specific aspect of the spatial information (e.g. space, objects).

 Figure 7.8.3.1-1: Producing spatial map

 1) The VAL server (or SEAL LM client) sends a request message to the SEAL LM server to produce the spatial map.
-The request includes requestor ID, three-dimensional area of interest, information to be included in the spatial map such as access control rules defining which entities are permitted to discover and access the spatial map.
+The request includes requestor ID, three-dimensional area of interest, information to be included in the spatial map such as access control rules defining which entities are permitted to discover and access the spatial map and layering information parameters (e.g. layer 1-basic space, layer 2-objects).

-NOTE 1: The information to be included in the spatial map, in the request message, will be further defined in the normative work phase.
+NOTE 1: The detailed information (e.g. access control rules, layer information including relationship between layers) to be included in the spatial map, in the request message, will be further defined in the normative work phase.

 The SEAL LM server authorizes VAL server (or SEAL LM client), and validates the request.

-2) The SEAL LM server produces a requested spatial map using the processed sensor data required to estimate the number of objects, type of the object, position, direction and speed of the object, etc.
+2) The SEAL LM server produces a requested spatial map using the layering information and the processed sensor data required to estimate the number of objects, type of the object, position, direction and speed of the object, etc. obtained from various data sources (e.g. VAL server, VAL database or VAL UE) mapped to one or more layers.

-NOTE 2: In this study, for current release, the processed sensor data is stored at VAL layer (e.g. in database at VAL layer) and the SEAL LM server gets access to such database to produce spatial map via application specific way which is out of SA6.
+NOTE 2: In this study, for current release, some of the processed sensor data is stored at VAL layer (e.g. in database at VAL layer) and the SEAL LM server gets access to such database to produce spatial map via application specific way which is out of SA6.

-3) The SEAL LM server sends response message to the requestor with produced spatial map ID and information which includes three-dimensional space defined by the spatial map, stationary or moving objects with attributes of them.
+3) The SEAL LM server sends response message to the requestor with produced spatial map ID and if spatial map is already produced, the response message includes three-dimensional space defined by the spatial map, stationary or moving objects with attributes of them and/or list of layers and its corresponding layer IDs.
+If response indicates "in-progress", the VAL server (or SEAL LM client) subscribes to receive notification when spatial map is ready for the utilization (e.g. for localization service).

-NOTE 3: The spatial map information in the response message will be further defined in the normative work phase.
+NOTE 3: The detailed spatial map information in the response message will be further defined in the normative work phase.
 As an example, a list of spatial anchors which belong to the spatial map could be included.

 NOTE 4: The necessary of supporting third party triggered spatial map producing, in addition to spatial map service provider self-determined of map producing requires further discussion in normative phase.

+NOTE 5: When the LM server sends "in-progress" response, the Produce Spatial Map request can be considered as implicit subscription.
+The "in-progress" response may required more parameters – which can be considered in normative work.
+A separate subscription procedure is required or not will be considered in normative work.

 7.8.3.2 Update spatial map

-Figure 7.8.3.2-1 dipicsts the procedure to update the spatial map.
-For the request from the spatial map consumer (VAL server or SEAL LM client), modifying or deleting the spatial map is provided by SEAL LM server.
+Figure 7.8.3.2-1 depicts the procedure to update the spatial map.
+For the request from the spatial map consumer (VAL server or SEAL LM client), SEAL LM server modifies or deletesthe spatial map as requested.

 Figure 7.8.3.2-1: Update spatial map